Tawfic-AB/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-creating a symbolic link
 14-copying HTML files
-15-moving all files beginning with an uppercase letter 16-deleting all files in current working directory that end with the character ~
+15-moving all files beginning with an uppercase letter 16-deleting all files in current working directory that end with the character ~ 17-creating directories